getfundwave/network-utils/private-ca/README.md

 - A policy to be attached to the role giving read access to created secret
 - An openSSH layer to facilitate SSH operations
 - The lambda function to act as a privateCA

+Note: Once the lambda is deployed you will need to manually add an environment variable called `AWS_SCRTS_REGION` to store the region in which AWS secrets for privateCA reside.

 ## Usage